Concierge Sod Care in Palm Beach County

 Mowing: 0.5–1.5″ • Full sun • High wear tolerance

-• Watch for scalping on uneven grade; level if needed in the shoulder season.
+• Watch for scalping on uneven grade; level in the shoulder season if the surface isn’t flat.

 Window Start Times Run Time / Zone Notes